When you are going for an interview, the last thing you want is to appear as you walked right out of a nightclub.

 - A beard can also end up affecting your self-confidence.
 Take an instance where you walk into an interviewer room and all of the men in the interview room are clean-shaven.
 That will have a huge effect on your confidence going forth and you will have to work extra hard to win them over, especially if you are dealing with a very conservative group of people.

-How to Prepare Your Beard for a Job Interview
+How to Prepare Your Beard

 While the changing times seem to be leaning towards the bearded man in the corporate world, you still need to consider the kind of beard you are wearing to an interview.